yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 ## Input improvements

 The work on making those fancy plastics with Near-Field Communication (NFC) behave like on the Switch continues.
-With the proper implementation finished [last month](https://yuzu-emu.org/entry/yuzu-progress-report-may-2023/#input-and-amiibo-improvements), german77 can now focus on the last items on the checklist.
+With the proper implementation finished [last month](https://yuzu-emu.org/entry/yuzu-progress-report-may-2023/#input-and-amiibo-improvements), german77 has focused on the last items on the checklist.

 First of all, backup support.
 On the Switch, Amiibo data is stored in the console every time data is loaded or saved.